 Elevation: 9,443 ft

 This peak is not in the book.
 Brett Sergenian made the first reported ascent in 2022.
 I attempted the peak a month later.
-Based on my attempt I have updated the entry.
-I also made a reconnaissance along the eastern side of the peak and climbed up to the notch between the main summit and the second summit.
-My high point was was roughly 50 feet short of the top.
+Based on my attempt, I have updated the entry.
+I also did reconnaissance along the east side of the peak and climbed up to the notch between the main summit and the second summit.
+My high point was roughly 50 feet short of the top.
 I did not find a nontechnical route to the top.
 Updated August 2022

-Primary Access is from ID-75.
-Turn onto the signed Bayhorse Lake Road which is 55.5 miles from the junction of ID-21 and ID-75 in Stanley or 17.3 miles from the junction of ID-75 and US-93.
-Follow the road to Bayhorse Lake [(G)(1) Page 141].
-The maps of this area, including the Forest Service 2016 tops are completely inaccurate when it comes to the location of trails.
+Primary access is from ID-75.
+Turn onto [signed] Bayhorse Lake Road which is 55.5 miles from the junction of ID-21 and ID-75 in Stanley or 17.3 miles from the junction of ID-75 and US-93.
+Follow the road to Bayhorse Lake [(G)(1) on Page 141].
+The maps of this area (including the Forest Service 2016 topos) are completely inaccurate when it comes to the location of trails.
 The Bayhorse Lake CG is now located south of the lake.
-Just before reaching the CG entrance the start of FST-149 now leaves the road’s west side.
+Just before reaching the CG entrance, the start of FST-149 leaves the road’s west side.
 This trail is open to ATVs.
 Follow the trail west.
 It gradually climbs to a saddle on Peak 9340’s north ridge.
 Continue west until you reach a fence line.
 The fence is not shown on the map.
 The trails on the map leading north toward Little Buffalo Hump do not exist.
 Follow the fence line north through forested terrain and a large meadow until you reach FST-201.
 This junction is not signed but is marked by a very old log fence.
 This fence is built with large logs.
-From this junction the route follows the ridgeline northwest to the base of the peak.
+From this junction, the route follows the ridgeline northwest to the base of the peak.
 See the maps below.